MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v18.md

 $ExtName = "The name of an extension"
 $ExtVersion = "The version of an extension, for example, 1.0.0.0"
 $AddinsFolder = "The file path to the Add-ins folder of Business Central Server installation, for example: C:\Program Files\Microsoft Dynamics 365 Business Central\180\Service\Add-ins"
+$PartnerLicense= "The file path and name of the partner license"
+$CustmerLicense= "The file path and name of the cutomer license"
 ```

 ## Download update package